 You can configure many parameters using the local display.
-However, for more complete configuration capability, including flow rate configuration, use a PC-Based Configurator.
+However, for more complete configuration capability, including level and density configuration, use a PC-Based Configurator.

-A local display, as shown in Figure 33, has two lines of information.
+A local display, as shown in Figure 19, has two lines of information.
 The upper line is a 5-digit numeric display (4-digit when a minus sign is needed); the lower line is an 7-digit alphanumeric display.
 The display provides local indication of measurement information.
 The primary measurement is normally displayed.
 To view the secondary measurement, press the Enter button while in normal operating mode.
-To view the tertiary measurement, press the Enter button again.
+To view the tertiary or fourth measurement, press the Enter button once or twice again.
 Press the Next or Enter button to return to the primary measurement.
 If power to the transmitter is interrupted, the display reverts to the primary display.